kierandenshi/credit-score/README.md

 ## Description

-A version of the Clearscore circular score indicator, as shown on https://www.clearscore.com/account/ and https://youtu.be/tIjtcL5Z0Wk?t=5.
+A version of the ClearScore circular score indicator, as shown on https://www.clearscore.com/account/ and https://youtu.be/tIjtcL5Z0Wk?t=5.

 ### Task Requirements
 - Show the given score in the middle and with an arc outside that represents the score out of 700
-- The arc animates on load ~~with a bouncing effect at the end~~
+- The arc animates on load with a bouncing effect at the end
 - Write a service to connect to the dashboard data https://s3.amazonaws.com/cdn.clearscore.com/native/interview_test/creditReportInfo.json
 - Build the first score indicator slide, and animate in a second panel for long term debt ( take data from the above json )
 - The solution displays correctly on modern browsers (including mobile)